4 to 4:45 PM

 Four poets explore the feelings of desire and rejection, striving for a better future and the realities of being Latino in America in 2025.
 In the midst of a boom of consumerism and borderline obsession with Latina/o culture and brown bodies, the abuse, policing, and nearly constant demonstrations of violence remain prevalent.
 You can’t love the culture and not love and support its people

-Royale With Cheese: A Reading by Fresno State Creative Writing Faculty
+Royale With Cheese: A Reading by Fresno State English Faculty

 Reading Venue: Tower Yoga: Lotus Room